 The third edition of the Young Security Conference took place on 3-4 June 2022 at the Amerikahaus in Munich.
 The conference was held in a hybrid format with online and in-person attendance.

-The YSC 2022, like both previous conferences, intended to offer a new venue for foreign and security policy.
-It built upon two dimensions: the Transatlantic alliance and Franco-German relationship, with a specific focus on the French Presidency of the Council of the European Union.
-Additionally, we included discussions on feminist foreign policy, the war in Ukraine, and the future of think-thanks among other topics.
+The Conference provided both depth and space for interdisciplinary contributions, building upon two dimensions: the Transatlantic alliance and Franco-German relationship, with a specific focus on the French Presidency of the Council of the European Union.
+Additionally, we discussed feminist foreign policy, the war in Ukraine, and the future of think-thanks among other topics.

 All eyes on France